Brice Armstrong

-Brice Weeks Armstrong Jr (January 3, 1936 – January 10, 2020) was an American voice actor and announcer who primarily worked on the properties of Funimation.
-He was best known as the original narrator of Dragon Ball Z. He was also known for being the voice of Miss Etta Kette in Barney & Friends.
+Brice Weeks Armstrong Jr (January 3, 1936 – January 10, 2020) was an American voice actor and radio announcer who primarily worked on the properties of Funimation.
+He was best known as the original narrator of Dragon Ball, as well as Ginyu in Dragon Ball Z, and Slug in the movie Dragon Ball Z: Lord Slug.
+He was also known for being the voice of Miss Etta Kette in Barney & Friends.